 South Gate is a larger medium-sized city located in the state of California.
 With a population of 96,401 people and 20 constituent neighborhoods, South Gate is the 73rd largest community in California.

 Housing costs in South Gate are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-When you are in South Gate, you'll notice that it is more blue-collar than most other communities in America.
-37.01% of South Gate’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+South Gate is a blue-collar town, with 37.01% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, South Gate is a city of sales and office workers, service providers, and transportation and shipping workers.
 There are especially a lot of people living in South Gate who work in office and administrative support (15.02%), sales jobs (11.64%), and maintenance occupations (5.24%).

 One downside of living in South Gate, however, is that residents on average have to contend with a long commute, spending on average 31.37 minutes every day commuting to work.
 However, local public transit is widely used.
 For those who would prefer to avoid driving entirely and leave their car at home, it may be an option to use the transit instead.

 Like elsewhere in America, most people in South Gate use a private automobile to get to work.
 But notably, a substantial number of South Gate‘s citizens do make use of public transit in their daily commute, primarily riding the bus.
 This helps more people get to work with less air pollution, and require fewer highways to get them there.

 The population of South Gate has a very low overall level of education: only 7.59% of people over 25 hold a 4-year college degree or higher.

 The per capita income in South Gate in 2010 was $14,524, which is low income relative to California and the nation.
 This equates to an annual income of $58,096 for a family of four.
 However, South Gate contains both very wealthy and poor people as well.